markdicksonjr/nibbler/README.md

 - NIBBLER_AC_ALLOW_ORIGIN = nibbler.ac.allow.origin in JSON, etc
 - NIBBLER_AC_ALLOW_HEADERS = nibbler.ac.allow.headers in JSON, etc
 - NIBBLER_AC_ALLOW_METHODS = nibbler.ac.allow.methods in JSON, etc

+For specific configuration values for a given extension, look at the relevant module README.md.

 By default, Nibbler will only pay attention to environment variables, but the sample application that ships with Nibbler shows how one might apply both environment variables and files.